redox-os/book/src/configuration-settings.md

 Done!
 The `acid` package is now included in your Redox image.

-### Binary Packages
+### Binary Recipe Mode

 By default, the Redox build system builds all packages from source (i.e., recipes).
-If you want to use [pre-compiled packages](https://static.redox-os.org/pkg/) from our build server, however, there's a TOML option for it.
+If you want to use [pre-built packages](https://static.redox-os.org/pkg/) from our build server, however, there's a TOML option for it.

-This is useful for some purposes, such as producing development builds, confirming package status from the Redox package server, and reducing image build time with large programs.
+This is useful for some purposes, such as producing development builds, confirming package status from the package server, and reducing image build time with large programs.

+- This mode will use the pre-built packages of recipe dependencies if compilation is needed
+- If a pre-built package of the recipe is not available, it will fallback to source compilation

+You can learn how to enable this mode in one recipe below:

 1. Open the `my-desktop.toml` file: